ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Delete a Group Configuration ## {#configuration-resource-delete}

 The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.

+Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the requesting Administrator.
+In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Delete".

+If the verification above fails (i.e., there are no matching scope entries specifying the "Delete" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.

-The deletion would be successful only on an inactive OSCORE group.
+Otherwise, the Group Manager continues processing the request, which would be successful only on an inactive OSCORE group.
 That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value False.
 The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 8 ("Group currently active").

-After a successful processing of the request above, the Group Manager performs the following actions.
+After a successful processing of the DELETE request, the Group Manager performs the following actions.

 First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource associated with that group.